-The Schedule Blocks represent between two and six possible combinations for that particular radius, each representing different options for different manufacturers.
+The Schedule Symbol blocks represent between two and six possible combinations for that particular radius, each representing different options for different manufacturers.

 You can find them in the folder LandFX\Blocks\Graphics\Irrigation\schedule_symbols pictured to the right).

-For more information, please see our instructions for Editing Our Spray Head Symbols.
+For more information, see our instructions for Editing Our Default Head Symbols.

 Having issues working with your irrigation symbols?
 See our Irrigation Symbols troubleshooting section.